 - 2017 — Owed second-rounder from Los Angeles Clippers (Austin Rivers).

 - 2017 — Owed second-rounder from Cleveland Cavaliers (Keith Bogans).

 - 2017 — Owe second-rounder to Brooklyn Nets (Kevin Garnett), if in 46-60 range and Boston swaps its first-rounder swapped with Brooklyn.

 - 2018 — Owed first-rounder from Brooklyn Nets (Kevin Garnett).

 Cash Received ($3.3 million max): $1,319,236 from Memphis Grizzlies (Jeff Green)

-The Celtics have $22.7 million in cap holds for players who were not in the league last season, including Shaquille O’Neal, P.J.
+The Celtics have millions in cap holds for players who were not in the league last season, including Shaquille O’Neal, P.J.
 Brown, Nenad Krstic, Chris Wilcox, Carlos Arroyo, Michael Finley, Scot Pollard, Stephon Marbury, Michael Olowokandi, Dana Barros, Mark Bryant, Roshown McLeod and Grant Long.
 Renouncing those players to remove the hold is strictly a clerical process.

 For notes on some of the rules and an explanation of cap holds, please refer to the following Salary Notes.